How to Help Animals

 Humans use animals in millions of ways, some more obvious than others.
 Removing animal products from your life isn’t impossible, but it does take some knowledge and practice.
 The good news is that the more you know, the easier it is.

-2. Start Your Own Vegan Blog
+2. Start a Vegan Blog

 Most people don’t want to hurt animals.
-Yet they don’t realize that a non-vegan lifestyle does exactly that.
-Exposing people to living vegan provides them the opportunity to make informed choices that are more aligned with their own beliefs.
+They don’t realize that a non-vegan lifestyle does that.
+Exposing people to veganism gives them an opportunity to make informed choices that are more aligned with their own beliefs.
 And it helps animals.

 I know that talking about domain names, hosting plans, themes, and plugins can get confusing.
-That’s why I’ve put together the guide, How to Start a Vegan Blog, to help walk you through the process.
+That’s why I’ve put together a step-by-step tutorial on how to start a vegan blog to walk you through the process.

 3. Have an Animal-Friendly Home & Garden

-4. Don’t Buy Animals
+4. Adopt, Don’t Shop

-5. Spay and Neuter Companion Animals
+5. Spay & Neuter Companion Animals

-6. Avoid Circuses, Rodeos, and Fairs
+6. Avoid Circuses, Rodeos, and State Fairs

-These places can be a busy hub of activity, and parents might worry that skipping them means that their children are missing out.
-Not true!
-There are many alternatives that help children connect and learn more about animals, such as visiting an animal sanctuary.
+These places can be a busy hub of activity, and parents might worry that skipping them mean their children are missing out.
+Not so.
+There are plenty of alternatives that help children connect and learn more about animals, such as visiting an animal sanctuary.